 - Analyze the current pay schedule to see if any pay periods line up and choose the best point in time to adopt the new schedule.

 - Reevaluate near the end of the fiscal year or end of the quarter.

 - Communicate the change to employees—especially if you intend to decrease the frequency of pay, as it will impact their budgets.

 What Options Do You Have for Payroll?

-Doing payroll yourself is the lowest-cost option, but it’s time-consuming and error prone.
-You’ll need a spreadsheet and will need to calculate taxes yourself.
+This is the lowest-cost option, but it’s time-consuming and error-prone.
+HR and accounting teams will need to use a spreadsheet and will need to calculate taxes.

 Payroll services are more costly, but it’s generally more reliable and there are fewer errors.

-This is the most expensive, but most reliable, option.
+This is the most expensive but often most reliable option.

 What Do Payroll Providers Do?